s0up4200/backubrr/README.md

 ./backubrr
 ```

+By default, Backubrr runs once and exits.
+If you want to run it on a schedule, add the interval key and set its value to the number of hours between backups.
+For example, `interval: 24` will run Backubrr once a day.
+You can change the interval value to any number of hours.

-Backubrr will read the config.yaml file and create compressed tar archives of each source directory.
+Backubrr will read the configuration file and create compressed tar archives of each source directory.
 The archives will be stored in the destination directory specified in the configuration file.
+If a backup already exists with the same name, Backubrr will overwrite it.
+If old backups need to be cleaned up, Backubrr will remove them according to the retention_days key in the configuration file.